 If you’re having a potluck or you need other barbecue side dish recipes here are a few more:

-- Broccoli salad makes a great addition to get togethers
+- Broccoli salad makes a great addition to get togethers, this bacon pasta salad is pretty amazing too.

 - Seafood salad is something different to bring to a potluck